Marine Debris Keiki Education & Outreach

 the theme "Think Island":

-Since 2004, HWF Naturalists have been working onsite at Ahihi Kina'u Natural Area Reserve on Maui
+Since 1996, HWF Naturalists have been working on the tour boats and

 distributing information and teaching visitors firsthand about

 proper reef etiquette.
-Those efforts have provided direct education and assistance to
+Those efforts provide direct education and

 - When fishing/gathering - take only what you need, observe all laws and pono